shaik1002/biggitlabbomb/doc/user/project/merge_requests/ai_in_merge_requests.md

 stage: Create
 group: Code Review
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
-description: "Use AI-assisted features for relevant information about a merge request."
 ---

 # GitLab Duo in merge requests